FAQs

 Diplomas and Certificates (TCNJ and CQ) will be mailed to students 4-6 weeks after their degree or certificate is posted to their TCNJ transcripts.
 For more information on graduation, please visit OSOP’s graduation information page.

-Please refer to TCNJ’s academic calendar for conferral dates (graduation dates).
+Please refer to TCNJ’s academic calendar for conferral (graduation) dates.

 Students interested in having their official documents notarized, please visit OSOP’s website.
-Please be aware that requesting your documents to be notarized will increase delivery by an additional 1-2 weeks.
+Please be aware that requesting notarization of your documents will delay delivery by 1-2 weeks.

 Upon completing an OSOP certificate program, students will be eligible to receive one or more of the following documents: